casegold/casegold.github.io/_pages/about.md

 ---
 layout: home
 author_profile: true
+permalink: /about/
 title: "About"
 ---

-Background
+* Background
-Reptiles
+* Reptiles
-General hobbies and interests
+* General hobbies and interests